New class of LpxC inhibitors earns Forge its second CARB-X award

 P. aeruginosais one of the world’s deadliest superbugs, and a common Gram-negative pathogen associated with hospital-acquired infections.
 Patients on breathing machines, or suffering from cystic fibrosis, surgical wounds or burns are particularly susceptible.The last new class of approved antibiotics for the treatment of Gram-negative bacteria was discovered in 1962.

-CARB-X support for the Forge project is possible thanks to funding from the Wellcome Trust, a global charity based in the UK working to improve health globally, and the US Department of Health and Human Services Biomedical Advanced Research and Development Authority (BARDA), part of the Office of the Assistant Secretary for Preparedness and Response (ASPR).
+CARB-X support for the Forge project is possible thanks to funding from the Wellcome Trust, a global charity based in the UK working to improve health globally, and the US Department of Health and Human Services Biomedical Advanced Research and Development Authority (BARDA), part of the Administration for Strategic Preparedness and Response (ASPR).

 New antibiotics, diagnostics and other products are needed urgently to treat bacteria that are increasingly resistant to existing antibiotics.
 According to the World Health Organization, an estimated 700,000 people die each year worldwide from bacterial infections.
 In the United States, an estimated 23,000 people die each year from drug-resistant bacterial infections, according to the CDC.
 In Europe, the number of deaths each year is estimated at 33,000.